dronefreak/gut_microbiome_project/readme.md

 *   The current development roadmap and open issues.
 *   Guidelines for submitting pull requests and writing clean code.

+**Want to be assigned to an issue?** Join the [huggingscience Discord server](https://discord.com/invite/VYkdEVjJ5J) and communicate your interest in the relevant channel!

 Thank you for helping us advance the prediction of food allergies!